 For anyone diagnosed with pelvic prolapse it’s important to check whether it’s stage 2 or more severe (the range is 0-4 with 0 being no prolapse and 4 being a complete prolapse).
 In this instance it is essential to see a women’s health physio regularly to ensure that it’s safe to exercise before undertaking any kind of exercise regime.

-If you’ve had complications or feel in doubt at all that it’s safe for you to resume regular exercise after pregnancy, then it is advised that we organise a one to one consultation in order to address your personal issues and concerns directly and tailor a rountine that is right for you and your own personal circumstances.
+If you’ve had complications or feel in doubt at all that it’s safe for you to resume regular exercise after pregnancy, then it is advised that we organise a one to one consultation in order to address your personal issues and concerns directly and tailor a routine that is right for you and your own circumstances.

 If you do, however, feel that you’re ready to start regular exercise again and feel generally fit and healthy, then our classes are limited to just 6 people per class, allowing us to have individual time with each participant during each class, allowing for individual correction and adjustment.

 Get in touch here and let me know if I can be of assistance!